cre8magic/cre8magic/docs-src/pages/system/theme-json.md

 1. `themeDesigns` has the configuration for CSS classes to be used in various places
 1. `languages` contains configuration for languages to show in the menu
 1. `menus` contains configuration for what menus show what nodes, like top-level with sub-level, etc.
-1. `menuDesigns` contains a bunch of rules for how menus should be styled, such as classes to use on the active node etc.
+1. `menuBlueprints` contains a bunch of rules for how menus should be styled, such as classes to use on the active node etc.

 ### Named Configurations